shawnbanasick/kade/README.md

 (See below for installation instructions.)

-#### KADE is an open source desktop application for the analysis of Q methodology data.
+#### KenQ Analysis Desktop Edition (KADE) is an open-source desktop application for the analysis of Q methodology data.
+It runs on macOS, Windows, and Linux.
+The user interface is similar to the online version of KenQ Analysis, so it may feel familiar.